rakutentech/engineering-blog/content/post/fewer-parameters-means-fewer-bugs.md

 The output of `summary` is the same, but the parameter reduces from two strings to one object.
 Well, you may doubt that it doesn't really matter, but imagine that you can follow the same pattern to reduce the parameter from 10 data into 1 object.
 That would be a huge impact.

 ## Law of Demeter
-You may also notice that I relocate the logic of full name from book class to author class because a full name can perform independently without interaction with a book object.
-An **Object should know less about each other**, it is known as the [Law of Demeter][2] or "Least Knowledge Principle".
+You may also have noticed that I relocated the logic of full name from book class to author class because a full name can perform independently without interaction with the book object.
+An **object should know less about each other** is said by the [Law of Demeter][2] or the "Least Knowledge Principle".

 In this case, the book class shouldn't know the logic of `full_name`.
 The business logic of `full_name` should only be defined in the author class, not spread to somewhere else.
 From now on, the book class has no dependence on first name and last name directly.
 In fact, any object can be the parameter of the summary method once it has the `full_name` method.
 For example, if we have a user object that also can return `full_name`, it also works fine with the `summary` method.